COLIBRI on Arte, the Franco-German television station.

 Arte Journal, Saturday, May 17, 2025.

-While both individuals and groups may send requests, each request should clearly indicate a single technical contact person and give their email address; all correspondence will be with this person.
+Both individuals and research groups may submit requests.
+Each proposal must clearly designate a single technical contact person, providing their name and email address.
+All correspondence will be conducted with this contact.

-The DDRAGO instrument is currently operating as a single-channel imager with a field of 26 arcmin, pixels of 0.38 arcsec, and g, r, i, gri, and B filters.
+The DDRAGO instrument is currently operating as a single-channel imager with a 26-arcminute field of view, 0.38 arcsecond pixels, and the following filters:

-We aim to keep individual observing blocks to about 30 minutes of real time (i.e., 24 x 60 second exposures plus overheads).
-If more data is required, we recommend repeating blocks.
+We aim to keep individual observing blocks to about 30 minutes of real time (i.e., 24 × 60-second exposures plus overheads).
+If more data are needed, proposers are encouraged to schedule repeated blocks.

 A simple exposure time estimator is here.